DianaSCristensen/Telco-Customer-Churn-SQL-Project/README.md

 - **One year contracts** are more stable, with a churn rate of 11%, yet still lose 15.11% of their revenue to churn.
 This suggests that while the risk is lower, there is still room for improvement such as maybe a loyalty program with loyalty offers.

-- **Two year contracts** have a very low churn rate of just 0.3%, are the most stable and are responsible for only a 4.15% revenue loss.
-These customers are likely more committed, and the company may consider leveraging this group to build long-term value or encourage upgrades.
+- **Two year contracts** are the most stable, with a churn rate of just 0.3%, and are responsible for only a 4.15% revenue loss.
+These customers are likely more committed, and the company might consider exploring ways to encourage upgrades within this group.

 ### :chart_with_downwards_trend: Churn risk factors

 This section explores how different features might have influence on the churn risk such as gender, partnership, payment method, tech support and tenure.